-With an online adviser
+With an online advisor

-By going to the dealership or by calling the dealership directly
+By going to the dealership or calling the dealership directly

-16th Question: Do you think that a human contact on your dealer's website or on his Facebook page to answer all your questions (via an online chat) can help you make your choice?
+16th Question: Do you think that having a human contact on your dealership's website or Facebook page to answer all your questions (via an online chat) could help you make your choice?

 Yes, absolutely.
-Having someone to guide me and answer me directly on the dealer's site would greatly help me in my decision
+Having someone to guide me and answer me directly on the dealer's site would greatly help me in my decision.

-On the average.
-In any case, even with the adviser's answers, it will only provide me additional answers, but it won't help me to make my choice.
+Maybe.
+In any case, advisor's answers will only be complementary and won't help me to make my choice.

-No. I don't need an online adviser, I can find all the information I need online
+No. I don't need an online advisor; I can find all the information I need online.

-I also wanted to know about the important criteria before buying a vehicle, and especially if the reception and follow-up by the sales consultant (in other words, customer service) was as important as the price or the product for example.

-With this question, I wanted to demonstrate that the price or product itself was just as important today in a decision as the help and support during the research phase.
+Understanding what the study subjects evaluated as important criteria before buying a vehicle was additionally valuable.
+It was, for example, especially vital to see if reception and follow-up by the sales consultant (customer service) was as important as the price or the product.
+It was crucial to demonstrate with this question that the price or product itself was just as important today in a decision as the help and support during the research phase.

-17th Question: Rank from 1 to 10, in order of importance (10 being a criteria to which you attach great importance) the criteria that are decisive for you when buying a vehicle from an automobile distributor
+17th Question: Rank from 1 to 10, in order of importance (10 being a criterion to which you attach great importance) the criteria that are decisive for you when purchasing a vehicle from an automobile distributor.

 The price of the vehicle

-The product (motorization, color, range, etc...)
+The product (motor, color, range, etc.)

-The reception and follow-up by the salesman
+The reception and follow-up by the salesperson

 The brand

-I finally wanted to know, to have interesting insights to give on the end of this thesis from the public (and therefore from the quantitative study) if the chatbot was equivalent in terms of quality to an online advisor.
+In order to obtain interesting insight from the public that would contribute to the thesis, it was necessary to know if the chatbot was considered equivalent in terms of quality to an online advisor.

 18th Question: Would you prefer to be guided by a chatbot or a real advisor when you have questions about a vehicle?